jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Compulsory use of herd scheme method
 (4) Despite sections EC 7(2), EC 12(1), EC 22(1), and EC 25(1), the transferee is treated as choosing and giving a notice of election, with application beginning for the current year, to use the herd scheme for a type of livestock, if the formula in subsection (5) calculates zero or a positive amount for a class in the type of livestock.
 Formula
-(5) The formula, for the purposes of subsections (1) and (4), is––hypothetical end herd scheme amount − minimum herd scheme amount.
+(5) The formula, for the purposes of subsections (1) and (4), is—hypothetical end herd scheme amount − minimum herd scheme amount.
 Definition of items in formula
 (6) In the formula,—
   (a) hypothetical end herd scheme amount is the lesser of the following 2 amounts, or the first amount if they are the same: